Andrew-McGee/foam/README.md

 The next version will change this to use browser authentication.

 ## TODO
-Status: 60% operational with some missing functions and mild formatting issues.
+Status: 75% operational with some minor functions missing and mild formatting issues.

-Still finishing core functionality to get to a working release stage.
+Finishing core functionality to get a working stable release.

 #### _Working_
 - Recent, newest, frequent, favourites and random albums views.